-Description The Creditor must submit the e-Mandate cancellation request through an electronic connection to the Debtor Bank selected by the Debtor.
+The Creditor must submit the e-Mandate cancellation request through an electronic connection to the Debtor Bank selected by the Debtor.
 The Creditor must do this by using a routing service made available by a Creditor Bank to connect to the validation service of the selected Debtor Bank.

 Information on the Participants in the Scheme accepting the e-Mandate feature in the role of Debtor Bank and/or in the role of Creditor Bank should be made available by CSMs or other providers of such information.

-Starting day/time After PT-09.01 in real time connection.
-Closing day/time Instantly after the starting time.
-Information Input The e-Mandate cancellation request template.
-Information Output The e-Mandate cancellation request message after approval by the Creditor.
-Remarks This description reflects business requirements and does not prescribe technical requirements as defined in the document: 'SEPA e-Mandate Standards'.
+After PT-09.01 in real time connection.

+Instantly after the starting time.

+Information The e-Mandate cancellation request template.

+Information The e-Mandate cancellation request message after approval by the Creditor.

+This description reflects business requirements and does not prescribe technical requirements as defined in the document: 'SEPA e-Mandate Standards'.